Apelsinka223/canvas/README.md

   }
 }
 ```
 You can pass width and height or not.
 If size params not passed, field would be flexible.
 Otherwise, field would have fixed size.
-Width and height have type PositiveInt, which mean that they should be > 0.
+Width and height have custom type PositiveInt, which mean that they should be > 0.

 2. Add a rectangle to the field
 ```graphql